trent-gill/new-student-advising/README.md

 {% include tip.html content="The information in these videos will teach you the process of choosing courses and using advising resources to plan your academic year.
 Please take the time to watch all the videos in order to ensure you understand the advising process." %}

-#### **4)	Complete the Advising Questionnaire in the New Student Advising Moodle course.**
+#### 4)	Complete the Advising Questionnaire in the New Student Advising Moodle course.

 Once you have watched the videos, you will be asked to fill out an advising questionnaire.

-#### **5)	Complete the [Self-Advising Form](/form)**. _(Time to completion: 1-2 hours.)_
+#### 5)	Complete the [Self-Advising Form](https://docs.google.com/forms/d/1ltYtGbu76yyogW6hwKz_Wc-_no274p3Pf_0T3Yj5AeM/edit). _(Time to completion: 1-2 hours.)_

 The form linked here is how you will submit your courses to be reviewed by an academic advisor.

-* Students must use the <a href="https://www.brandonu.ca/registration/">Course Registration Guides</a>, <a href="https://www.brandonu.ca/calendar/">Current Academic Calendar</a>, and <a href="https://www.brandonu.ca/registration/files/Arts-Science-Slot-Sheet-revised.pdf">Arts/Science Slot Schedule</a> in order to provide information for this form.
+* Students must use the <a href="https://www.brandonu.ca/registration/">Course Registration Guides</a>{:target="_blank"}, <a href="https://www.brandonu.ca/calendar/">Current Academic Calendar</a>{:target="_blank"}, and <a href="https://www.brandonu.ca/registration/files/Arts-Science-Slot-Sheet-revised.pdf">Arts/Science Slot Schedule</a>{:target="_blank"} in order to provide information for this form.

 An advisor will respond within 3 business days to the email address you provided on the form.
 The advisor may require more information or a follow-up appointment before finalizing your schedule.
 Once the advisor is confident that you understand degree requirements and the course registration process, he or she will lift the hold on your registration.

 Proceed to Step 6 once your registration hold has been lifted by an academic advisor.

-#### **6)	Register for courses using the [online registration system](https://liszt.brandonu.ca/BUOnline/BUStart/Logon.aspx).**
+#### 6)	Register for courses using the [online registration system](https://liszt.brandonu.ca/BUOnline/BUStart/Logon.aspx){:target="_blank"}

 Use your BU user ID and password that you claimed in Step 1.
-If you need help, revisit the [tutorial video on using the online registration system](https://www.youtube.com/watch?v=6AFAlXDHGQ8&feature=youtu.be).
+If you need help, revisit the [tutorial video on using the online registration system](https://www.youtube.com/watch?v=6AFAlXDHGQ8&feature=youtu.be){:target="_blank"}.

 {% include warning.html content="Students will not be able to register until an academic advisor has lifted the registration hold.
 If you are still unable to register, contact your academic advisor from Step 5." %}

 Your registration is only complete once you receive a tracking number and a confirmation email to your BU student email.
-Once you are registered, you can also confirm your registration by logging into the [Student Information Portal](https://webapp.brandonu.ca/pls/student/f?p=101:101).
+Once you are registered, you can also confirm your registration by logging into the [Student Information Portal](https://webapp.brandonu.ca/pls/student/f?p=101:101){:target="_blank"}.

-If you are on a waiting list, you will be notified at your [BU email](https://webmail.brandonu.ca/) when a spot is available in the course.
+If you are on a waiting list, you will be notified at your [BU email](https://webmail.brandonu.ca/){:target="_blank"} when a spot is available in the course.

 ## New Student Advising (v2)